chinamike65/hugo-tuolesi/content/book1/book1en.md

 In the Tibetan area, there is a sect known as the Shishen sect.
 It mainly cultivates a Dharma door for the body to give to sentient beings.
 The founder of the sect of renunciation is Machig Labdrön.

-Machig Labdrön must have come back from Tara, and she could read the Mahaprajna Sutra on the day she was born.
-It was 454 years after Margiela passed away that Master Tsongkhapa was born.
+Machig Labdrön must have been a reincarnation of Tara, and she could read the Mahaprajna Sutra on the day she was born.
+It was 454 years after Machig Labdrön passed away that Master Tsongkhapa was born.

-Before Margiela passed away, she called all her disciples and said, "In the future, the second Buddha in our Tibetan area, Lobsang Drakpa, will be born, and you all vow to be his disciples."
+Before Machig Labdrön passed away, she called all her disciples and said, "In the future, the second Buddha in our Tibetan area, Lobsang Drakpa, will be born, and you all will vow to be his disciples."

 To be a disciple of Tsongkhapa is to be a disciple of all the Buddhas and Tathagatas.
 Everyone should make this vow.